dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 ### Step 2: Configure Entity Exposure

-Home Assistant provides three methods to control which entities Alexa can access.
-The cloud method uses the cloud integration if you have configured it.
+Home Assistant provides several methods to control which entities Alexa can access.
+The manual selection method uses the Alexa integration settings in Home Assistant.
 The customize method adds expose: true to each entity in your configuration.yaml file.
-The manual selection method uses the Alexa integration settings in Home Assistant.

 For manual selection, open your Home Assistant interface.
 Navigate to Configuration, then Integrations.
 If you do not see an Alexa integration, click Add Integration and search for Alexa Smart Home.
 Follow the prompts to add it.